jblakeman/hostcheck/README.md

 ==========
 Get latency and distance information of players in peer hosted Xbox Live matchmaking.

-Developed for Linux Servers (Debian based) routing Xbox Live traffic.
+Developed for Ubuntu or Debian servers routing Xbox Live traffic.

-Tested using Ubuntu and Debian, but should work on other Linux distros with some slight modifications.

-For guides on how to turn machines running Ubuntu into routers, [use google](https://www.google.com/#q=ubuntu+as+a+router).

 Features
 --------